What Do Compressed Deep Neural Networks Forget?: Results

-The impact of compression appears to depend on the complexity of the task in question.
-For example, the ratio of statistically significant classes for evaluating the impact of pruning methods on CIFAR-10 was lower than ImageNet.
-One class out of ten was significantly impacted at $30\%$ and $50\%$, and $2$ classes were impacted at $90\%$.
+\textbf{Complexity of task} The impact of compression depends upon the degree of overparameterization present in the network given the complexity of the task in question.
+For example, the ratio of classes that are significantly impacted by pruning was lower for CIFAR-10 than for ImageNet.
+One class out of ten was significantly impacted at $30\%$ and $50\%$, and two classes were impacted at $90\%$.
 We suspect that we measured less disparate impact for CIFAR-10 because, while the model has less capacity, the number of weights is still sufficient to model the limited number of classes and lower dimensional dataset.

-\textbf{Difference between compression methods} Quantization approaches appear to incur far less disparate harm than pruning methods.
-For ImageNet, all three quantization methods considered identify impact less classes in a statistically significant way and have lower overall PIE counts than $50 \%$ pruning.
-This may be surprising given that quantization approaches are applied post-training, so the weights are explicitly recalibrated by the learning process.
-However, it appears the performance of a deep neural network is much more robust to altering the bits of representation than to removing a large fraction of the weights.
+In the next section, we leverage PIEs to characterize and gain intuition into why certain parts of the distribution are systematically far more sensitive to compression.